 What the beach means to Rachel and Steve.

 Holkham is a spectacular beach to visit at any time, but the azure blue sky on this occasion added to the dynamic.
 The tide was out, increasing the sense of space.
-Horses exercised along the shoreline, a handful of riders stopping to chat about the beach.
-Back from the waterline, a dense bed of razor clam shells whistled musically in the breeze, as I walked towards the tree-lined backdrop to this wonderful beach.
-Highly recommended.
+Horses exercised along the shoreline.
+Back from the water’s edge, a dense bed of razor clam shells whistled musically in the breeze, as I walked towards the tree-lined backdrop to this wonderful beach.

-The beach as part of a project and homage for Joe.
+The beach as part of a project and a homage for Joe.

-This is the iconic Norfolk beach, with miles of natural beauty and a great sense of space.
-Part of the Holkham Estate, the beach is usually accessed via Lady Anne’s Drive, opposite the Victoria Hotel on the A149.
-There’s a variety of walks, such is the size of the beach.
+This is the iconic North Norfolk beach, with miles of natural beauty and a great sense of space.
+As part of the Holkham Estate, the beach is usually accessed via Lady Anne’s Drive, opposite the Victoria Inn.
+There is a variety of walks, such is the size of the beach.
 A left turn at the bottom of the drive takes you through the pinewoods and back along the beach.
-Turning right takes you towards Well-Next-The-Sea and its lifeboat house and dunes, again among the pinewoods.
-This beach has remarkable light and it’s no wonder that it’s featured in many films, including the final scene of “Shakespeare in Love”.
-Highly recommended.
+Turning right takes you towards Wells-Next-The-Sea and its lifeboat house and dunes, again among the pinewoods.
+This beach has remarkable light and it’s no wonder that it has featured in many films, including the final scene of “Shakespeare in Love”.

 It keeps pulling Steve back.